Esteban Loaiza: Los Angeles Dodgers

 On August 29, 2007, the Los Angeles Dodgers claimed Loaiza off waivers from the Athletics.
 Instead of trading for Loaiza, the Dodgers purchased the remainder of his contract.

 He made an impressive debut for the Dodgers on September 3, working seven innings and getting the win in an 11–3 victory over the Chicago Cubs, but struggled during the rest of the season, losing his last four decisions.

 Going into the 2008 season, he had fully recovered from his injuries and regained his spot as the fifth starter in the Dodgers rotation.
 Loaiza struggled at the beginning of the season, and as a result lost his starting position to lefty Hong-Chih Kuo.
 After a stint on the DL, Loaiza was designated for assignment on May 24 and subsequently released.

 Chicago White Sox (2008)

 On June 4, 2008, Loaiza signed a one-year contract with the Chicago White Sox.
 After three relief appearances and six weeks on the disabled list, he was released on July 25.

 Coaching career

-In April 2023, Loaiza joined El Águila de Veracruz of the Mexican League as the team's pitching coach.
+On April 20, 2023, Loaiza joined El Águila de Veracruz of the Mexican League as the team's pitching coach.
+He was fired by the team on November 19, 2025.